 3. Recycled Marble Run.
 My 7-year old loves to build contraptions.
 Even as young as 4, he would build complicated tracks for golf balls or marbles with pipe, wood molding pieces and/or car tracks that would knock over blocks, jump off ramps, go through tunnels etc. He loves to look for items in the garage and around the house and build marble runs attached to domino paths.
 We make the dominos climb blocks, make circles and get more and more complicated… each time it’s a completely different set up and challenge depending on his imagination.

 4. Organize the House.
 The kids do NOT love this one, but I DO.
 Plus it keeps them busy, and they learn how to organize at the same time.
 I learned a few years ago from my mother-in-law that each summer she would make a list and have her kids clean and organize all the cupboards in her kitchen.
-I loved the idea.
+Sounds like a great summer activity to me!
 So each day that we are home during the summer (and in addition to their regular chore), my kids pick one organizing job from the list such as: the silverware drawer, the bathroom cupboard, a shelf in the pantry, their backpack, a drawer in their room, etc. I help the younger ones and oversee the older ones, but they basically have to take everything out of the cupboard/shelf and wipe it off, throw away garbage and take out stuff that doesn’t belong and then put it all back in an orderly fashion.
 The key is not to make any one project a huge job, but combined they really add up when we are each tackling little bits all summer.